“Almost like a real web site”

 70mm Film in London

-Side of Proscenium Arch
+Side of Proscenium Arch and Car Park sign ("Odeon Car Park")

 It's all a long time ago now, but it's funny how having re-discovered this location by chance - on seeing that Odeon Car park reference, it suddenly dawned on me that, yes, this is where I saw "Windjammer" in Cinemiracle one afternoon during the school holidays.
 I'd already seen "This is Cinerama" and this was the latest deep screen offering and we enjoyed every minute of it.
 Looking about, brought it all back.

-Totally neglected now, this remnant is all that's left of the original proscenium arch (left side), once home to the giant deep curved cinemiracle screen.
+Totally neglected now, this remnant is all that's left of the original proscenium arch (left side), once home to the giant deep curved Cinemiracle screen.
 Odeon in Tottenham Court Road (at south east corner of Grafton Way intersection).

 This small sign is the only acknowledgement of a showbiz past - all far from the salty spray of the three panel "Windjammer" epic.